octo-technology/OpenTezos/docs/michelson/instructions.md

 #### CDR

-The `CDR` instruction consumes the top element of the stack (which must be a `PAIR`) and pushes to the top the right part of the pair.
+The `CDR` instruction consumes the top element of the stack (which must be a `PAIR`) and pushes back on top of the stack the right part of the pair.

 ```js
 CDR / (Pair _ b) : S  =>  b : S